krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Mixed with much knowledge of the tutorial by @Gymnae: http://www.insanelymac.com/forum/topic/319766-dell-xps-9550-detailled-1011-guide/
 and much more.
 I try to give credit whenever possible in the corresponding readme.md files.
 ## What's not working:
-* Hibernation (works somehow, but high chance to destroy your whole data)
+* Hibernation
 * SD-Card reader
-* Killer 1535 Wifi (rarely used, need replace)
+* Killer 1535 Wifi (rarely used in the 9550, need replace)
 * nVidia Graphics card (Intel works)
-* FileVault 2 (full HDD encryption)
+* FileVault2
+* TB3 over USB-C
 ## Requirements:
 * one working MAC OS X Enviroment
 * 16GB USB Stick (larger is sometimes not bootable and/or requires advanced partitioning)